mdn/content/files/en-us/web/javascript/reference/global_objects/string/length/index.md

 ## Description

-This property returns the number of code units in the string. {{interwiki("wikipedia", "UTF-16")}}, the string format used by JavaScript, uses a single 16-bit code unit to represent the most common characters, but needs to use two code units for less commonly-used characters, so it's possible for the value returned by `length` to not match the actual number of Unicode characters in the string.
+This property returns the number of code units in the string.
+[UTF-16](https://en.wikipedia.org/wiki/UTF-16), the string format used by JavaScript, uses a single 16-bit code unit to represent the most common characters, but needs to use two code units for less commonly-used characters, so it's possible for the value returned by `length` to not match the actual number of Unicode characters in the string.

 ECMAScript 2016 (ed.
 7) established a maximum length of 2<sup>53</sup> - 1 elements.
 Previously, no maximum length was specified.
 In Firefox, strings have a maximum length of 2<sup>30</sup> - 2 (\~1GB).
 In versions prior to Firefox 65, the maximum length was 2<sup>28</sup> - 1 (\~256MB).